 Needle Breast Biopsy

 Breast MRI – Guided Biopsy Some breast abnormalities are seen only using MRI imaging.
-The Aurora is a fully integrated MRI machine and is as reliable as open surgery for acquiring tissue samples that offer definitive pathological results.
-The Aurora MRI at The Breast Center is accredited through Intersocietal Commission for the Accreditation of Magnetic Resonance Laboratories (ICAMRL).
+Breast MRI-Guided Biopsy is as reliable as open surgery for acquiring tissue samples that offer definitive pathological results.
+The Breast Center is accredited by the American College of Radiology for MRI studies and biopsies.

 More Diagnostic Services